phalcon-orphanage/docs/en/logger.md

 ```

 ## Multiple Adapters
-[Phalcon\Logger][L1] can send messages to multiple adapters with a just single call:
+[Phalcon\Logger][logger-logger] can send messages to multiple adapters with a just single call:

 ```php
 <?php